On the balanced truncation error bound and sign parameters from arrowhead realizations: Introduction

 \section{Introduction}

-Balanced truncation~\cite{mullis1976synthesis,moore1981principal} is a powerful method for reducing linear time-invariant (LTI) dynamical systems, yielding reduced-order models that are guaranteed to be asymptotically stable and satisfy a simple \emph{a priori} $\mathcal{H}_\infty$ error bound involving the system's Hankel singular values.
-This bound holds with equality under certain conditions, such as when the full-order system is state-space symmetric~\cite{LST98}.
-In such cases, the bound becomes an exact formula for the error in the reduction.
+Balanced truncation~\cite{mullis1976synthesis,moore1981principal} is a powerful method for reducing linear time-invariant (LTI) dynamical systems, yielding reduced-order models that are guaranteed to be asymptotically stable and satisfy a simple \emph{a priori} $\mathcal{H}_\infty$ error bound involving the Hankel singular values.
+The bound is known to hold with equality under certain conditions, such as when the full-order system is state-space symmetric~\cite{LST98}.

 This paper makes two primary contributions.
-First, we show that the balanced truncation error bound holds with equality for a larger family of single-input, single-output (SISO) systems, those for which the truncated part of the model satisfies a particular state-space symmetry.
-(This insight can also be deduced by noting that the proof of~\cite[Prop.~13]{6949058} for semi-definite Hankel operators only requires the \emph{truncated system} to be semi-definite.
-See Remark~\ref{remark:timoresult} for details.)
-The \textit{sign parameters} associated with the Hankel singular values provide the main tool for determining this generalized state-space symmetry structure.
-As our second main contribution, we show how to derive these parameters (up to a permuatiton) from the \textit{arrowhead realization} of a system, if available.
-Systems with arrowhead realizations arise in certain applications of network modeling where the internal state variables interact as in Figure~\ref{figure:arrowheadnetwork}, with the input $u(t)$ and output $y(t)$ only directly interacting with the first state variable, $x_1(t)$.
+First, we show that the balanced truncation error bound holds with equality for a larger family of single-input, single-output (SISO) systems, those for which the truncated part of the model satisfies a particular state-space symmetry in its canonical balanced form.
+This result can also be obtained using results from~\cite{6949058}; see Remark~\ref{remark:timoresult} for details.
+The \textit{sign parameters} associated with the Hankel singular values provide the main tool for determining this generalized state-space symmetry of the balanced model. {The signs are a state-space invariant with respect to the underlying system.} {Secondly, we show that these sign parameters are determined by \emph{any} realization of the full-order model that satisfies this generalized state-space symmetry condition.} As a consequence of this result, we show how to derive these sign parameters for a special class of systems having \emph{arrowhead realizations}.
+In this case, the signs can be read off directly from the off-diagonal entries of the corresponding arrowhead matrix.
+Systems with arrowhead realizations arise in network models where the internal state variables interact as in Figure~\ref{figure:arrowheadnetwork}, with the input $u(t)$ and output $y(t)$ directly interacting only with the first state variable, $x_1(t)$.
 We derive sufficient conditions that guarantee a general linear system has such an arrowhead form.
-This structure can be seen as a canonical form for linear systems, one that has not been noted before, to the best of our knowledge.